 The TIFF Next Wave wasn’t the only event I experienced during my time in Toronto.
 Plenty of retrospective cinematheque screenings were at my disposal, including TAAFI, Toronto’s Animation Film Festival.
 At TAAFI, located at the Hot Docs Theater, I experienced two features, the first being Ruben Brandt, Collector, a convoluted disoriented abstract hot mess, that is sure to find a cult following one day, and How To Train Your Dragon: The Hidden World, a charming finale to a classic saga of fire breathing monsters and vikings.

 As for the cinematheque, catching Le Havre by Aki Kaurismäki, preceded by an in depth talk regarding Aki’s usage of immigration, work, precarity, and adorable dogs with Girish Shambu was easily one of my favorite experiences of the weekend.
-In fact, I can even debate the Mr. Shambu’s lecture was so amusing and informative, that it even exceeded my enjoyment of La Havre.
+I I can even say that Mr. Shambu’s lecture was so amusing and informative, that it even improved and overwhelmed my enjoyment of La Havre.
 As much as I enjoyed Kaurismäki, Le Havre can be best described as his “Green Book”, yet another eurocentric film with a prominent white savior trope at its core.
 Shambu’s talk on the other hand, isn’t as problematic.

 Other events I went to included a 35mm screening of the 1938 Classic Holiday, which appropriately, the screening took place on family day.
 The film itself may be a tad bit overlong and dull, but Katherine Hepburn rules in what may be my favorite performance from her.
 I also attended two Ontario Place cine-sphere IMAX screenings, to watch showings of The Iron Giant and Inception.
 Both remain masterpieces to this day, and viewing them in a large format, helped regain more memories, of watching these phenomenal pieces of cinema on the big screen.
 Overall, my weekend wasn’t all too shabby.
 Filled with film and innovation, the future of tomorrow has finally arrived, and it’s time to welcome them like royalty.
 Join the revolution I guess!